darinz/DL/03_Learning_Process/05_learning_rate_strategies.md

 # Learning Rate Strategies in Deep Learning

-Learning rate scheduling is a crucial technique for optimizing neural network training.
-The learning rate significantly impacts convergence speed, final model performance, and training stability.
-This guide covers various strategies for adapting the learning rate during training.
+> **Key Insight:** The learning rate is the most important hyperparameter in deep learning.
+The right learning rate schedule can dramatically improve convergence, stability, and final model performance.

+---

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Fixed Learning Rate](#fixed-learning-rate)
 3. [Step Decay](#step-decay)